 Does the PWD CO Hold apply to permits with a green roof?

-If construction of a green roof is proposed as part of the Approved Post-Construction Stormwater Management Plan (PCSMP), then the green roof must be constructed and planted prior to the PWD Final Inspection and before PWD will release the CO hold.
+Yes, if construction of a green roof is proposed as part of the Approved PCSMP, then the green roof must be constructed and planted prior to the PWD Final Inspection and before PWD will release the CO hold.
 Similarly, bio-basins and any other surface-based vegetated SMPs must be planted for project closeout.

-I am ready to start the project closeout process but cannot complete the landscaping due to weather impacts.
+I am ready to start the project closeout process but cannot complete the Approved PCSMP landscaping due to weather impacts.
 What are my options?

 SMPs that rely on vegetation must be planted for project closeout.
 Planting windows should be considered early in construction planning so as not to impede project closeout.
-In the event these windows can’t be met, planting choices can be re-evaluated to better accommodate the season.
+In the event that these windows can’t be met, the applicant should notify the PWD PCSMP reviewer as soon as possible to amend the landscaping plan to account for a delayed landscaping schedule.
+In addition to the amended landscaping schedule, the applicant will be asked to provide a copy of all paid contracts for the installation of Approved PCSMP landscaping to take place during the next available planting window.

 Does the Operation and Maintenance (O&M) Agreement need to be updated at the close of construction?